Enzobat0/Tontine-Tracker/README.md

 npx serve .
 ```
 Open your browser at the URL provided by your static server.

+Docker Setup

+You can also serve the frontend with Docker:

+docker run -d -p 3000:3000 -v $(pwd)/frontend:/usr/share/nginx/html:ro nginx

+Open http://localhost:3000 in your browser.

 #### 4. Notes & Tips